golang/website/go.dev/_content/solutions/americanexpress.md

 ### Modernizing American Express systems

 American Express understands that the programming language landscape is changing drastically.
 The company's existing systems were purpose-built for high concurrency and low latency, but knowing that those systems would be re-platformed in the near future.
-The payments platform team decided to take the time to identify what languages were ideal for American Express' evolving needs.
+The payments platform team decided to take the time to identify what languages were ideal for American Express's evolving needs.

 The payments and rewards platform teams at American Express were among the first to start evaluating Go.
 These teams were focused on microservices, transaction routing, and load-balancing use cases, and they needed to modernize their architecture.
 Many American Express developers were familiar with the language’s capabilities and wanted to pilot Go for their high concurrency and low latency applications (such as custom transactional load balancers).
 With this goal in mind, the teams began lobbying senior leadership to deploy Go on the American Express payment platform.